 Developed in collaboration with global partners

-The STELLA Center of Excellence stands for Strengthening Translational Ecosystems for Lifesaving Local Access.
-Founded jointly by the University of Basel, the Swiss Tropical and Public Health Institute and Novartis in collaboration with the University of Oslo, it is a collaborative, co-creative ecosystem of global partners in health, spanning industries, sectors, stakeholders, and fields of expertise.
-It aims to address health systems challenges in LMICs by leveraging a critical mass of competencies and applying innovative solutions, while supporting local entrepreneurship and ownership.
+The DHIS2 Logistics team works together with global partners in public health.
+This has included a collaboration with the STELLA Center of Excellence from 2020-2022.
+Founded jointly by the University of Basel, the Swiss Tropical and Public Health Institute and Novartis in collaboration with the University of Oslo, STELLA aimed to address health systems challenges in LMICs by leveraging a critical mass of competencies and applying innovative solutions, while supporting local entrepreneurship and ownership.